verrazzano/verrazzano/oam-application-operator/examples/bobs-books/README.md

 ```
 **NOTE:** You should use more secure passwords.

 Alternatively, you can specify the credentials in environment variables: `GHCR_USER`, `GHCR_PASS`, `OCR_USER` and `OCR_PASS`.
-When the installation completes, the script will output URLs you can use to access the applications.
+When the installation completes, the script will print out URLs that you can use to access the applications.

 ## Detailed Steps Description